 140 Plymouth Street, 1A

-My work deals with architecture, memory and place, explored primarily through drawing and painting.
-I seek to create a poetic experience through a representation of the phenomenological world and its manifestations.
-Places are the subject and object of my work: as sites of memory, points of departure for imaginary journeys, vectors of time and space, and sites of exploration and intervention.
-My approach oscillates between the affective and the activist and includes the ﬁctional as well as the factual.
-Figuration and abstraction often coexist in the same image; the map-form is a synthesis of these two modes, a metaphor that allows me to expand on the politics and poetics of places.
+Places are the subject and object of Simonetta Moro’s work: as instigators of memory, points of departure for imaginary journeys, vectors of time and space, and sites of exploration and intervention.
+Her approach oscillates between the affective and the analytical, and includes fictitious as well as factual data.
+Figuration and abstraction coexist in Moro’s work; the map-form is a synthesis of these two modes, a metaphor that allows her to expand on the politics and poetics of places.
 A personal history of wandering pushes her to investigate issues of placement and displacement.
 As tools for traveling, maps can either transport us into other worlds, or make us aware of the unseen details of our current world.